fshost/api-chain/readme.md

 ***api*.setOptions(options)** - set several options at once based on *options* collection of key/value pairs

 ### testing
-to test you will need mocha and chai installed.
-Then just cd to the directory api-chain is installed in and type
+to test you will need the dev dependencies installed.
+Just cd to the directory api-chain is installed in and type

-    mocha
+    npm install

+when installation of the dependencies completes, type

+    npm test

 ### license
 MIT Style License - see license.txt